warrior1211421/Gaming-Techies/content/posts/best-motherboard-for-i7-4790k-top-5-lists-buying-guide.md

       - con: Only one usable extra PCI-e 1x slot
     image: /uploads/gigabyte-b365m-ds3h.webp
     award: Best for Providing Premium Gaming Network
-  - summary_award: Best to avoid Overheating
+  - summary_award: Best to Avoid Overheating
     paragraphs:
       - paragraph: >-
           Here we are with our last product on the list of 5 best motherboards